In the early XVth century Florence was one of the most prosperous cities of Europe.

 Brunelleschi is regarded as the founder of Italian Renaissance architecture: his studies of the buildings of Ancient Rome influenced his works, which however were not imitative of them: the proportions between the various architectural elements were entirely new: each bay of the portico has the same length, width and height.
 The way he linked columns to arches became a pattern followed by many other Renaissance architects and the highlighting of the building design by using a grey stone (pietra serena) on a white surface became a typical feature of Florentine architecture.

-The children residing in Spedale degli Innocenti were not only orphans and foundlings, but also children of families
+The children housed in Spedale degli Innocenti were not only orphans and foundlings, but also children of families

 in temporary difficult conditions.
 The building maintained its original use until the end of the XIXth century, when, in consideration of its historical and artistic value, it was felt more appropriate to use it as a museum.
 It still houses two small kindergartens.

-Spedale degli Innocenti: (left) tondo by Andrea della Robbia (1463); (centre) "Madonna dei trovatelli" by Domenico di Michelino (1445); (right) the window where the babies were left (1660 inscription: PATER ET MATER DERELIQUERUNT NOS/DOMINUS AUTEM ASSUMPSIT - our father and mother abandoned us, but God took care of us)
+Spedale degli Innocenti: (left) tondo by Andrea della Robbia (1463); (centre) "Madonna dei trovatelli" by Domenico di Michelino (1445); (right) the window where the babies were left (1660 inscription: PATER ET MATER DERELIQUERUNT NOS/DOMINUS AUTEM ASSUMPSIT - our father and mother abandoned us, but God took care of us); see that at Ospedale di S. Spirito in Rome

 Many artists contributed their works to the embellishment of Spedale degli Innocenti: Andrea della Robbia placed his elegant ceramic glazes in the cavities designed by Brunelleschi in the arches of the portico; the children followed processions behind Madonna dei Trovatelli (foundlings), an inspired banner painted by Domenico di Michelino; even the window where babies could be left anonymously was nicely decorated.